omgnetwork/elixir-omg/docs/branching.md

 When we're confident of the stability on **staging-v0-2** and ready to go to Private Alpha, create the `v0.2` branch from `master` for both `elixir-omg` and `plasma-contracts` repos.

 Most importantly, we're confident about the contracts.
-A contract redeployment in this phase would be the most complicated.
+A contract redeployment in this phase would have the most impact.

 This is a _feature freeze_ for the new network (`v0.2` branch).
 Try to minimize merging changes from `master` to any of the release branches.